ANSSI-FR/AD-control-paths/README.md

 0. Install a Java JRE from https://java.com/en/download/manual.jsp or from your distribution.

-0. Install Neo4j: download [neo4j community edition](https://neo4j.com/download/other-releases/) and extract the zip/tar archive (not the installer). **Do not start the Neo4j server before importing your data.**
+0. Install Neo4j: download the latest build of [neo4j community edition](https://neo4j.com/download/other-releases/) and extract the zip/tar archive (not the installer). **Do not start the Neo4j server before importing your data.**

-  - Fix line 68 in bin\Neo4j-Management\Merge-Neo4jJavaSettings.ps1 to: If (-not $Source -contains $thisSetting) {
+**Note:** Neo4j 3.2.0-alpha05 fixes an escape bug in CSV import that happens regularly with LDAP data.

   - Install as admin: .\bin\neo4j.bat install-service

 0. Install Ruby from https://rubyinstaller.org/downloads/ or from your distribution.
 A 64 bits version is recommended.